21 January, 2007

 • Insert passport copies into all pieces of luggage, and lock them.

-• Put electronics into a carry-on bag (which prevents "Frozen Camera Syndrome")
+• Bring electronics carry-on (to prevent "Frozen Camera Syndrome")

 Part 1: Extending the Visa

-I'd originally hoped for a student (type "ED") non-Immigrant Visa allowing me a simple 90-day visit and, although the Course Director in Phuket sent a letter documenting my role as a student, The Consulate denied it as "insufficient to show university-level student status".
+I'd originally hoped for a student (type "ED") non-Immigrant Visa allowing 90 days, and although the Course Director in Phuket documented my role as student, The Consulate denied it as "insufficient to show university-level student status".

-So what I need is a double-entry tourist Visa which allows two 60-day visits separated by a "border run" (probably to Myanmar via Ranong).
-The second visit would start in late February, after specialty training in Phuket, so I can stay on Koh Tao until late April.
+So I need a double-entry tourist Visa, allowing two 60-day visits separated by a "border run" (in my case, probably to/from Myanmar, via Ranong).
+The second visit would start late February, after specialty training in Phuket, so I can stay on Koh Tao through April.

 Lessons for next time: